DigitalState/Platform/README.md

 # Sdk

-The SDK provides a set of tools to help manage various parts of our architecture, from setting a local development environment to running test suites and deploying to remote servers.
+The SDK provides a set of tools to help manage various parts of the DigitalState architecture, from setting a local development environment to running test suites and deploying to remote servers.

 It is the central repository used by developers.